canarieids/Zeek-Ubuntu-22.04/README.md

 5. (Zeek) Confirm the path has been applied with the bash script

-> If the command returns `/opt/zeek/bin/zeek`, your path has been updated.
-> Execute the command 'which zeek' to query for the path.
-You should receive the results: ''/opt/zeek/bin/zeek'
+Execute the command 'which zeek' to query for the path.
+You should receive the results: ''/opt/zeek/bin/zeek' .

->
+ If the command returns `/opt/zeek/bin/zeek`, your path has been updated successfully.

 ```
 which zeek

+...
 /opt/zeek/bin/zeek
+...
 ```
 >(Zeek) You should also be able to execute 'zeekctl' for any working directory
 ```